Dyang0/HackTheBox-Training-Overview/README.md

 \* DISCLAIMER \*

 - This is for learning purposes.
 All credit goes to HackTheBox.
-Furthermore, I will keep the solutions private for now and find ways to express my knowledge - as sharing solutions goes against the [terms of service](https://www.hackthebox.com/tos).
+Furthermore, I will keep the solutions private for now and find ways to express my findings - as sharing solutions goes against the [terms of service](https://www.hackthebox.com/tos).

 ## Project Tiers